-Note: If engine coolant enters the engine lubricating system the lubricating oil and the engine oil filter must be replaced.
-This will remove any contamination that is caused by the coolant and this will prevent any irregular oil samples.
+Note: If engine coolant enters the engine lubricating system, the lubricating oil and the engine oil filter must be replaced.
+Draining will remove any contaminate and will prevent any irregular oil samples.

-The water pump is not a serviceable item.
 In order to install a new water pump, refer to the Disassembly and Assembly Manual, "Water Pump - Remove and Install".